-What Boquete Can Teach the World about Coffee
+What Boquete, Panama Can Teach the World about Coffee

 Boquete is a small valley in the Province of Chiriqui, Panama bordering Costa Rica.

-I was blessed to visit a family home in this magical town every Christmas—a breath of fresh mountain air.
+I was blessed to visit a family home every Christmas in Boquete, Panama.
+This magical town is a breath of fresh mountain air.

-As I grew up, Boquete grew exponentially, displaying homes for Hollywood actors, expat communities, and specialty coffee bars at every corner.
+As I grew up, Boquete also grew exponentially.
+Development included homes for Hollywood actors and expat communities.
+There are now specialty coffee bars at every corner.

-Boquete’s unique microclimate, characterized by soft breezes and consistent light rain showers (known as “Bajareque” to the locals), has taken the coffee world by storm.
-Most experts who have enjoyed the “World’s best coffee” attribute it to Boquete’s unique climatic conditions.
+Boquete’s microclimate is characterized by soft breezes and consistent light rain showers.
+The locals call these showers “bajareque.”
+This unique climate has taken the coffee world by storm, creating what many call the “world’s best coffee.”
+Coffee experts attribute it to Boquete’s unique climatic conditions.

-However, upon further observation (and with the help of some family perspective), I woke up to an entirely different micro-environment influencing Boquete’s coffee success.
+However, upon further observation and some family perspective, I noticed a different micro-environment influencing Boquete’s coffee success.

 Boquete hosts an engaging community of coffee producers.
 Family-operated farms border each other for miles along colorful mountain roads.
-There is an air of bloodline competition, beautifully tempered by shared nationalism, that creates a dynamic push and pull between individualist efforts and collaborative distribution of farming techniques.
+There is an air of bloodline competition, beautifully tempered by shared nationalism.
+This connection creates a dynamic push and pull.
+There is an interesting relationship between individualist efforts and collaborative distribution.

-This community drives each family to innovate creative methods and reach for the highest standards of quality.
-My family, which has owned and operated a coffee farm for over 60 years, has created our own branded coffee.
-Alongside this came increased interest in how the industry works.
+This community drives each family to innovate creative methods.
+They all reach for the highest standards of quality.
+My family has owned and operated a coffee farm for over 60 years.
+We have created our own branded coffee.
+In this process, we gained an interest in how the industry works.

-Each year, families meet to test their coffee and brewing skills in a derby-like competition hosted by SCAP (Specialty Coffee Association of Panama) an association that vows to promote the development of specialty coffee in the region.
-The winners connect to premium buyers that flock from Australia, Taiwan, Japan, and the Netherlands begging to pay upwards of $1,000 per pound.
+Each year, families meet to test their coffee and brewing skills in a derby-like competition.
+This is hosted by SCAP (Specialty Coffee Association of Panama).
+SCAP vows to promote the development of specialty coffee in the region.
+The winners connect to premium buyers that flock from Australia, Taiwan, Japan, and the Netherlands.
+These buyers pay upwards of $1,000 per pound.

 While a happy Japanese businessman flies back home, relishing over his $1,000 pound of coffee, Colombian neighbors face a coffee crisis.
 There, coffee sells as low as $0.98 per pound from farms that deliver twice the production of the entire Boquete area.